Goals & Objectives

 Objective 3: Use supervision and consultation appropriate to generalist practice.

-The core values embraced by the ASU Social Work Department are the shared values of the social work profession throughout history; and are the foundation of this program and social work’s unique
+The core values embraced by the A-State Social Work Department are the shared values of the social work profession throughout history; and are the foundation of this program and social work’s unique

 purpose and perspective.
 These six values are: